mycroft/chainstate/README.md

 It is based on bitcoin core 0.15.1 client.

+The bitcoin core's chainstate stores all blockchain's UTXOs.
+By parsing it, you can know where bitcoins are, how much are stored on each wallets, etc.

+This parser handles all types of bitcoins addresses, like P2PKH (starting by 1), P2SH (starting by 1 or 3) and newer P2WPKH (bech32).

-Some code was ripped of the client, by the way.
+Some code was ripped of the Bitcoin core client, by the way.
+So, this software is under MIT licence.

 # Deps